Dark social media: Users

 Dark Social sharing allows for people to feel helpful, on trend, or interesting.
-When sharing to a smaller, intimate social circle, the sharer gets to be knowledgeable within their groups, giving them street cred.
+When sharing to a smaller, intimate social circle, the sharer gets to be knowledgeable within their groups.

 Email and IM are the common sources of dark social sharing but Facebook may actually be the part of the cause of the increase in dark social-through their chatting and messaging services.
 Other sources of Dark Social are Reddit, StumbleUpon, Twitter, Tumblr, LinkedIn and Google+, WhatsApp, Viber, Kwik, Firechat, OM and Livetext.
 There is some evidence by Pew research that age accounts for who is sharing darkly and those sharing by means that can be tracked easier.
-Baby Boomers (born between 1946-1964) and Gen Xers (born between 1965-1981) commonly share by email and word of mouth.
+Baby Boomers (born between 1946 and 1964) and Gen Xers (born between 1965 and 1981) commonly share by email and word of mouth.
 In fact, Gen Xers are the heaviest users of email, which is considered dark social.
-Millennials (born 1982-1995) and younger tend toward social media and sharing through these applications, often reported as dark.
+Millennials (born 1982–1995) and younger tend toward social media and sharing through these applications, often reported as dark.
 In addition, sharing professionally and darkly, as on LinkedIn, requires upwards of 15 hours a week to have an impact.
 Certain platforms also attract other types of populations such as blogs with the LGBT community.